beak-insights/.github/profile/README.md

 ## Contributing

 We welcome contributions from the open-source community to enhance and improve Felicity Labs.

-## License

-Felicity Labs is released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the software according to the terms of the license.
+Find a repository of your choice and lets get cracking.

 ## Contact